Rorisang10/Phishing-Investigation-PowerCat-Reverse-Shell-via-.LNK/README.md

-# 📧 Phishing Investigation – PowerCat Reverse Shell via .LNK
+# 📧 Phishing Investigation – PowerCat Reverse Shell

 This project documents my hands-on investigation of a simulated phishing alert from TryHackMe.
 The scenario involved a malicious ZIP file disguised as an invoice, ultimately leading to the discovery of a PowerShell reverse shell payload using **PowerCat**.